USGS-CMG/stglib/doc/install.rst

 If you want to contribute to stglib development
 ===============================================

-Set up conda-forge channel priority as above.
+Set up Mambaforge or Anaconda as above.
 Obtain stglib by cloning the GitHub repo.
 Change to a directory where you'd like stglib to live and type:

 ``git clone https://github.com/USGS-CMG/stglib.git``